okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-sso-overview/index.md

 ## Choose your SSO protocol

 Okta supports two protocols for handling federated SSO: OpenID Connect (OIDC) and Security Assertion Markup Language (SAML).
-The SSO protocol you choose to implement your integration is based on your app and use case.
+The SSO protocol that you choose to implement your integration with is based on your app and use case.
 For new integrations, OIDC is recommended.

 | &nbsp; |  <span style="width: 24px;display:inline-block">![OIDC](/img/idp-logos/oidc.png)</span> OIDC | <span style="width: 22px;display:inline-block">![SAML](/img/idp-logos/saml.png)</span> SAML  |
 | ------ | :------------------- | :----------------------- |